New report:

 As companies pour more money into online ads, the keyword costs will continue to soar.
 Here’s a few tips to help you offset the cost of expensive keywords:

-- Increase your Quality Scores – improve your landing pages and optimize for mobile traffic (mobile users make up 61% of all web traffic).
+- Improve your Quality Scores – Improve your landing pages and optimize for mobile traffic (mobile users make up 61% of all web traffic).

-- Reduce your wasted clicks from bots and competitors – Our click fraud protection helps you reduce clicks from bots, competitors, accidental clicks and more.
+- Avoid fake clicks from bots and your competitors – 22% of clicks are fake.
+Our click fraud protection software improves your ad campaigns by helping to reduce clicks from bots, competitors, accidental clicks and more.

 Methodology